ruliancruz/galactic-census/README.md

 ## Data Source

 Planet data is fetched from the [Star Wars API (SWAPI)](https://swapi.dev/api/planets), which provides a RESTful API for accessing information about the Star Wars universe.

-## Credits

-This project is created for educational purposes.

-Enjoy exploring the planets of the Star Wars galaxy!